nufuturo-ufcg/clj-smells-catalog/README.md

 ## Inefficient Filtering

 * __Description:__ This code smell occurs when the data generator makes excessive use of filters (such as such-that) to constrain the generated values.
-Instead of genering only valid values directly, the generator creates a large number of values and filters them afterward, resulting in resource waste and potential performance issues.
+Instead of generating only valid values directly, the generator creates a large number of values and filters them afterward, resulting in resource waste and potential performance issues.

 * __Example:__